 We were summoned to pay a significant sum to the authority for the proceedings against the Stone of Encounter.
 In addition, we had to pay a lawyer as well as bear the costs for PR measures.
 It was now that I wanted to give up this project, because I could not recognize any appreciation; on the contrary! - (Here you can find more information on the controversy surrounding this project.)

-I am friends with a rabbi who proposed the following: He wanted to offer his support by celebrating the Jewish fest of Lag baOmer in the Garden of Freedom, together with his congregation.
+A rabbi I already knew proposed the following: He wanted to offer his support by celebrating the Jewish fest of Lag baOmer at the Jerusalem Friedensmal together with his congregation.

 Lag baOmer 2014, Garden of Freedom.
 People from Hochstädten and the Jewish congregation from Karlsruhe meet.